MercuryWorkshop/wisp-protocol/protocol.md

 Any DATA packets sent from the server to the client must be interpreted as coming from the TCP/UDP socket associated with the stream ID of the packet.

+For TCP streams, the server must buffer any packets received from the client in a FIFO queue, and it must keep a separate buffer for each TCP stream.

 ### `0x03` - CONTINUE
 #### Payload Format
 | Field Name       | Field Type | Notes                                                                    |